-This is a step-by-step guide to Doctor Bernard’s arm lift operation with VASER liposculpture.
+This is a step-by-step guide to Doctor Bernard’s arm lift operation with VASER liposuction.

 1. Surgery prep

 Doctor Bernard asks you to follows all pre-op instructions to prepare for surgery.
-On the day of surgery, you arrive at the hospital and check in.
-A nurse greets you and take your vitals.
+On the day of surgery, you arrive at the hospital and check-in.
+A nurse greets you and takes your vitals.
 Next, you change into a surgical gown.